We bought a cheap gazebo tent and it collapsed within the first month. Read these tips for what to consider when buying a gazebo tent for your yard.

 - Lastly, consider one of the hard-top units.
 They haven’t been around as long, and they are more expensive.
 But if you are looking for reliable semi-permanent shelter, most of the hard cover gazebos are made to stay up though all four seasons.
 Soft cover canopies are usually only meant for summer weather use.

-Please keep in mind that I’m not talking about the pop-up type for parties and day events.
-And by all means, if you live in a mild climate a less expensive canopy would probably work fine.
+- Please keep in mind that I’m not talking about the pop-up type for parties and day events.
+Those are typically set up and taken down within a short period of time.

 Having bought a cheaper model, and having it collapse on us, I know won’t go cheap on a product that I’m expecting to give me a certain amount of shelter when it’s raining.
 I don’t honestly know why I thought I’d want to scrimp on that in the first place.